(more links at the bottom of this page)

 Side to Side- moves are also called lateral movements and include weight transfer from foot to foot, inclination (the body moving inside to start the new turn), and angulation which is tipping the upper body to the outside of the turn.
 Many skiers will naturally lean inside the turn and don’t add the angulation, which is called banking.
 Some will create hip angulation all at once and hold it through the turn, which is called park and ride.

 Inclination and angulation control edging.
 Inclination occurs in the first part of a larger turns.
 Then progressive angulation continues to: increase edging, maintain lateral balance so you don’t fall inside the turn, direct more force into the slope, and maintain the upper body momentum to the outside of the turn.
 Angulation can be created from the feet to the neck, but more knee angulation is used for small turns, and hip angulation is used more in larger turns.
-When angulation begins, it should be progressive to the end of the turn to maintain momentum.
+When angulation begins, it should be progressive to the end of the turn to maintain momentum into the next turn.

 The rate of edging movements controls the size of a turn; quicker moves make smaller turns.
 How long edging movements are made determines how far across the hill a turn is made.
-Keep clear the difference between rate and duration; they are not the same.
+There is a difference between rate and duration; they are not the same.

 Up and Down- moves are also called vertical movements; they adjust pressure and affect the lateral range of movement and upper/lower body separation.
 People can have a hard time standing in a skiing stance and coordinating their joints so they can move down and up while staying over the center of their skis.